 Wooden components with a limited range of allowed dimensional changes are considered to have limited dimensional stability.
 Examples include groove and tongue paneling, garden furniture, framework, roof soffits and ledges, as well as exterior doors, window and door shutters, if they are not already considered to be dimensionally stable.

-Then don’t make any compromises.
-Our Surface Woodstain 620 and Matt glaze 618 are specially designed to protect wooden surfaces.
-For those who prefer a matter, more natural wood effect, then Matt glaze 618 is the right choice.
+Then don't make any compromises.
+Our Surface Woodstain 620 and Matt woodstain 618 are specially designed to protect wooden surfaces.
+For those who prefer a matter, more natural wood effect, then Matt woodstain 618 is the right choice.
 Alternatively, our Surface Woodstain 620 ensures a great, silk gloss wood effect – and of course, both woodstains are aromatics-free.

 Benefit from particularly good wood penetration and easy application.
 Both products are drip-inhibited for safe overhead work and offer easy application thanks to the appropriate viscosity.
 Both woodstains are available in eleven standard colors.
 If desired, the finish can be individually tailored using the Brillux Color System, offering over 60 color shades.

 |Matt woodstain 618||Surface Woodstain 620|